Nodeactyl/Nodeactyl/README.md

 Node.getDisk("SERVER ID HERE").then(response => {
-    console.log(response); // Logs the whole JSON Object console.log(response.TotalDisk); // Logs the total disk of the server });
+    console.log(response); // Logs the whole JSON Object console.log(response.totalDisk); // Logs the total disk of the server });
 // Returns storage in a JSON Object
 /*
 {
-    "UsedDisk": 657
+    "usedDisk": 657
-    "TotalDisk": 10000
+    "totalDisk": 10000
 }*/
 ```